 Science Courses must be designated for science majors.

-The social science elective requirement may be satisfied with a class in history, sociology, political science, or law and society.
+The social science elective requirement may be satisfied with a class in history, sociology, political science, law and society, public health, or population-based health.
 While Ethics is preferred, coursework in philosophy or religion can be used to satisfy the requirement.

 Organic chemistry, human anatomy/physiology, and microbiology courses earned more than five years prior to applying to the College cannot be used to satisfy pre-pharmacy course requirements unless approved by the Admissions Committee on an individual applicant basis.